samguyer/adel/README.md

 ## Local variables

 One of the challenges in Adel is supporting local variables.
 From the standpoint of the underlying C runtime, control enters and exits each function many times before it finishes.
 Each time it exits, any local variables disappear and lose their values.
-The latest version of Adel allows the user to declare local variables using the `avars` construct.
-Syntactically, these variables look like local variables, but they are secretly held in storage on the heap.
-They must be accessed througn the `my` macro, which hides some pointer junk.
+The latest version of Adel uses C++ lambdas to capture local variables, making them behave as

 ```{c++}
 adel counter()